ScienceCath/CookedFish_PFAS/README.md

   - formulas.docx: word document version of Rmd file including formulas to calculate effect sizes.
   - load_pilot_data.Rmd: R markdown file with code for preliminary check of pilot data.
   - functions.R: R code of a custom function 'marginalised_means'.
-  - prem.analysis.html: html version of final data analysis.           # Should be renamed to: Final_data_analysis (not sure how to do that).
+  - Final_data_analysis.html: html version of final data analysis.
   - tree_cooked_fish_MA.Rmd: R markdown file with code for phylogenetic tree of species included in the meta-analysis.
-  - prem_analysis_files: Includes preliminary figures.                  # Should be moved to: folder fig, renamed or deleted? (not sure how to do that).

 - "data" folder:
   - Metadata_CookedFish.docx: word document of meta-data file of data extraction sheet.  #change to .txt or .csv file
   - Rawdata.csv: csv data file with raw data (data extracted from included studies).
   - Species_Scientific.csv: csv file of scientific names of species included in the meta-analysis.
+  - phylogenetic_tree.tre: phylogenetic tree used in the analyses

 - "fig" folder:
   - Includes figures created for the manuscript.